wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/signer.md

    waves.setProvider(new Provider());
    ```

-After that you will be able to use Waves JS API features in the app.
+After that you will be able to use Signer features in the app.

 ### 3. Basic example